Karanveersingh-labs/ONCO-GUARD/README.md

 - Structural preparation of the 4OBE KRAS G12C-related PDB structure (PDB ID 4OBE, Chain A - verified on RCSB PDB)
 - Exploratory molecular-docking workflow using AutoDock Vina
 - Molecular-dynamics system preparation using GROMACS
-- In silico ADMET properties estimated using SwissADME and pKCSM; these are prediction-based inferences, not experimental pharmacokinetic or toxicity measurements
+- In silico ADMET properties estimated using SwissADME and pKCSM; these are prediction-based inferences, not experimental measurements
 - Reproducible documentation and workflow organization

 ### What Remains Uncertain